Access the Code of Practice online

 This online tool interactively provides an interpretation of the information in the 4.9.4B Material Compatibility Table.
 Simply select the two materials in use to view compatibility.

-The Code of Practice Online provides an interactive tool to interpretation of the information in the 4.9.4B Material Compatibility Table Table, by simply selecting the two materials in use to view compatibility.
+The Code of Practice Online provides an interactive tool to interpret of the information in the 4.9.4B Material Compatibility Table Table, by simply selecting the two materials in use to view compatibility.
 This tool is only available online at www.metalroofing.org.nz/cop/durability/compatibility#compatibility-table...

 4.9.4B Material Compatibility Table